-This chapter from our chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984), presents the case for an American confrontation with the Vatican over its anti-family-planning efforts.
-The book is available at Kindle here, and is available to read for free here.
+This chapter from our Chairman Dr. Stephen D. Mumford’s book, American Democracy and the Vatican: Population Growth and National Security (1984) presents the case for an American confrontation with the Vatican over its anti-family-planning efforts.
+The book is available at Kindle here and to read for free here.

 Chapter 5: The Vatican and Population Growth Control: Why an American Confrontation

 The rationale for the Church’s posture on population growth control as well as other social issues has been discussed in the preceding chapters.
 My purpose in this chapter is to document why an American confrontation with the Vatican over its anti-family-planning efforts is prerequisite to removal of this obstruction to the common good.

 There has been little success in bringing the growth rate of the human race down at all, much less to a level that is sustainable in the long term.
 The most optimistic assessment is that this growth rate has fallen from 1.9 percent (1960-1965) to 1.8 percent (1975-1979), if we exclude China.
 Except for China, organized efforts to date have given us, through total births prevented, less than one additional year to deal with overpopulation.
 Population scientists have puzzled over the “determinants of fertility” to explain this irrational response.
 It has been demonstrated that, when all methods of fertility control are made readily available and political will exists to control rapid population growth, growth rates decline rapidly.
 A missing factor in their analysis to date is the role of the Roman Catholic hierarchy in thwarting organized family-planning efforts.